Policy

 Definition

-For the purposes of Version 2.0 of the SCS stablecoin framework ("Standards" or "framework") for decentralized finance ("DeFi"), a DeFi stablecoin is defined as:
+For the purposes of the SCS DeFi stablecoin framework ("Standards" or "framework") for decentralized finance ("DeFi"), a DeFi stablecoin is defined as:

-A soft-pegged token issued on a blockchain, managed via smart contracts or other decentralized mechanisms.
-DeFi stablecoins must maintain at least a 1:1 reserve ratio using on-chain collateral or algorithmic structures, without reliance on any single party with unilateral control.
+A token issued on a blockchain, managed via smart contracts or other decentralized mechanisms without reliance on any single party with unilateral control, that is soft-pegged to a reference asset.4

-DeFi stablecoins that meet key quality principles—particularly regarding redeemability and conversion risks—are referred to as "qualified DeFi stablecoins."
+DeFi stablecoins that meet key quality principles—particularly regarding exchange and conversion risks—are referred to as "qualified DeFi stablecoins."
 These are expected to meet all other requirements in this framework, including governance and protocol-level safeguards where applicable.
-See the SCS framework for centralized stablecoins for comparison.
+See the SCS framework for centralized stablecoins.

 Scope and Typology

-DeFi stablecoins aim to track a currency or crypto asset via on-chain mechanisms such as crypto collateral, smart contract controls, or algorithmic supply adjustments.
-These systems avoid reliance on unilateral control over issuance, conversion, or redemption.
+DeFi stablecoins aim to track a reference asset (e.g., a fiat currency, a commodity like gold, or another crypto asset) via on-chain mechanisms.
+These systems avoid reliance on unilateral control over issuance, conversion, or exchanges.
 Some tokens also incorporate yield mechanisms (e.g., staking rewards, incentives, or emissions).

 The term encompasses both: